lklok66/ice/cpp/install/vc80_x64/doc/README.txt

 Some demo directories contain README files if additional requirements are necessary.

-The Ice demo source code archive and Windows installers for Visual Studio .NET 2003 and Visual Studio 2005 include examples for integrating Ice with databases other than BerkeleyDB.
+The Ice demo source code archive include examples for integrating Ice with databases other than BerkeleyDB.
 These demos are not supported for Visual Studio 2005 for 64 bit platforms and are not included in this distribution.

 Binary compatibility